Cyber Insurance: Terms and Conditions

 2. Exclusions

-• Explanation: Exclusions are specific situations or types of damage that the insurance policy does not cover.
-Common exclusions in cyber insurance policies include acts of war, pre-existing vulnerabilities, and insider threats.
+• Explanation: Exclusions are certain events or damages the policy will not cover.
+In a cyber insurance policy, some general exclusions are acts of war, pre existing conditions, and insider threats.

 3. Retroactive Coverage

 • Explanation: This term refers to whether the policy covers incidents that occurred before the policy’s start date.
-Retroactive coverage is vital for businesses that might have been compromised without realizing it.
+Any company that could have been compromised and never even knew it should have backdating coverage.

 4. Third-Party Liability

-• Explanation: Cyber insurance policies often include third-party liability coverage, which protects against claims from customers or partners affected by a cyber incident at your business.
+• Explanation: Most cyber insurance policies also cover third-party liability, which is coverage for claims made by customers or partners regarding a cyber incident at your business.

 5. Notification Requirements